 The San Francisco Bay Area’s major contribution to victory during World War II was shipbuilding.
 During the war, men and women working in Bay Area shipyards, like Kaiser’s Richmond Shipyard Number Three, built 1,400 vessels — a ship a day, on average.
 Mare Island Naval Shipyard provided well-established repair and shipbuilding facilities.
 The converted Richmond Ford Motor Company Assembly Plant prepared tanks for shipment overseas to the Pacific War, and the Benicia Arsenal manufactured the munitions for these and other weapons.
-During World War II, tens of thousands of Bay Area women challenged common perceptions about their capabilities, and for the first time were faced with the problems of being working parents — – finding daycare and housing.
+During World War II, tens of thousands of Bay Area women challenged common perceptions about their capabilities and, for the first time, were faced with the problems of being working parents — – finding daycare and housing.
 These historic places remain today as an indelible imprint of this time and remind us of the dramatic changes brought on by the Bay Area’s participation in World War II.

 A historian once described San Francisco during World War II as “a giant cannon aimed at the Pacific,” likening the millions of tons of cargo and munitions coming out of the port to projectiles sent against the Japanese military forces.
-To protect the all-important entrance to the harbor, the Golden Gate and its famous bridge, the U.S. Army and Navy arrayed a vast network of coastal fortifications, underwater minefields, antiaircraft guns, radars, searchlights, observation posts, and patrol aircraft.
+To protect the all-important entrance to the harbor, the Golden Gate, and its famous bridge, the U.S. Army and Navy arrayed a vast network of coastal fortifications, underwater minefields, antiaircraft guns, radars, searchlights, observation posts, and patrol aircraft.
 Today, the still-impressive remains of that network can be seen at many locations in the Golden Gate National Recreation Area.

 As the days and weeks progressed, the initial fear of imminent invasion settled into a long-term commitment to defend the harbor by every means possible.
 Mobile antiaircraft guns, searchlights, and radars were positioned on virtually every hill and knoll overlooking the Golden Gate.
-The U.S. Navy stretched an antisubmarine net across the inner harbor extending from the Marina in San Francisco to Sausalito in Marin, and stationed a navy tugboat to open and close the net to allow friendly shipping to pass.
-Soldiers assigned to the fortifications and observation stations constructed extensive earthwork trenches on the hillsides near their batteries, and in some cases tunneled into hillsides to construct unauthorized but comfortable underground quarters.
-Everywhere, camouflage paint was daubed on concrete batteries and wood barracks, and acres of camouflage nets were stretched over fortifications to obscure their presence from high flying enemy planes.
+The U.S. Navy stretched an antisubmarine net across the inner harbor extending from the Marina in San Francisco to Sausalito in Marin and stationed a navy tugboat to open and close the net to allow friendly shipping to pass.
+Soldiers assigned to the fortifications and observation stations constructed extensive earthwork trenches on the hillsides near their batteries and, in some cases, tunneled into hillsides to construct unauthorized but comfortable underground quarters.
+Everywhere, camouflage paint was daubed on concrete batteries and wood barracks, and acres of camouflage nets were stretched over fortifications to obscure their presence from high-flying enemy planes.
 Overhead, navy blimps armed with depth charges patrolled offshore waters searching for Japanese submarines but only attacked the occasional unfortunate whale.

 The command center for all these activities was an underground facility covertly constructed at Fort Winfield Scott in the Presidio of San Francisco and dubbed the Harbor Defense Command Post/Harbor Entrance Command Post.
-This command post was little discussed but its role was crucial, for here inside the bombproof command center, army and navy senior staff coordinated their resources both to defend the bay against enemy sea or air attack and also to track and coordinate all shipping traffic in and out of the Golden Gate.
+This command post was little discussed, but its role was crucial, for here inside the bombproof command center, army and navy senior staff coordinated their resources both to defend the bay against enemy sea or air attacks and also to track and coordinate all shipping traffic in and out of the Golden Gate.

-Across from Fort Cronkhite is Fort Barry, site of several 1900-era gun batteries that were armed during World War II.
+Across from Fort Cronkhite is Fort Barry, the site of several 1900-era gun batteries that were armed during World War II.
 Many of these batteries still display remnants of their green-and-ochre camouflage schemes applied shortly after Pearl Harbor.
-Also at Fort Barry is Battery Elmer J. Wallace, a 12-inch battery that was extensively rebuilt with overhead cover during World War II and now appears much like a scaled-down version of Batteries Davis and Townsley.
+Also at Fort Barry is Battery Elmer J. Wallace, a 12-inch battery that was extensively rebuilt with an overhead cover during World War II and now appears much like a scaled-down version of Batteries Davis and Townsley.

 Throughout Golden Gate National Recreation Area are dozens of observation posts used by coast artillery troops.
 Officially known as “base end stations,” these tiny structures housed a crew of observers whose job was to search the horizon for the approach of enemy ships and, in the event of an attack, direct the gunfire of the big guns through telephone communication.
 These stations stretch along the San Francisco coastline from Point Reyes in the north to Half Moon Bay in the south.
-Some of the best examples can be found at Fort Cronkhite above Battery Townsley; at Fort Barry near Battery Mendell; and at Fort Funston near Battery Davis.
+Some of the best examples can be found at Fort Cronkhite above Battery Townsley, Fort Barry near Battery Mendell, and Fort Funston near Battery Davis.